 Walking around Ho Chi Minh City can be challenging due to the intense traffic and lack of proper pavements in many areas.
 The traffic is truly mental - I've never seen anything quite like it, and I genuinely struggled to cross the street by myself because nobody even looks at what the traffic lights are saying.

-Your best bet for getting around is using Grab to order motorbike taxis or cars.
+Your best way for getting around is using Grab to order motorbike taxis or cars.
 Motorbike taxis are cheap and quick but can be terrifying if you're not used to the traffic (they give you a helmet, though, unlike in Thailand).
 Traditional taxis are also available, but make sure they use the meter or agree on a price beforehand.

 Best Time to Visit Ho Chi Minh City